"I align with Nigerians to demand extension of the monetary policy," Atiku begs

-Naira Redesign Deadline: Atiku Wades in, Drops His 2 Cents on January 31 Deadline in New Video
+Naira Redesign: Atiku Wades in, Drops His 2 Cents on January 31 Deadline in New Video

 - Atiku Abubakar of the Peoples Democratic Party (PD) has called on the governor of the Central Bank of Nigeria to extend the deadline for the collection of old naira notes